elastic/integrations/packages/ti_crowdstrike/docs/README.md

 ## IoCs Expiration

-Since we want to retain only valuable information and avoid duplicated data, the CrowdStrike Falcon Intelligence Elastic integration forces the intel indicators to rotate into a custom index called: `logs-ti_crowdstrike_latest.dest_intel`.
+The ingested IOCs expire after certain duration.
+An [Elastic Transform](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) is created to faciliate only active IOCs be available to the end users.
+Since we want to retain only valuable information and avoid duplicated data, the CrowdStrike Falcon Intelligence Elastic integration forces the intel indicators to rotate into a custom index called: `logs-ti_crowdstrike_latest.dest_intel` and forces the IOC logs to rotate into a custom index called: `logs-ti_crowdstrike_latest.dest_ioc`.
 **Please, refer to this index in order to set alerts and so on.**

+#### Handling Orphaned IOCs

+IOC expiration is set default to false in CrowdStrike console but user can set the expiration duration in using the admin console.
+Some CrowdStrike IOCs may never expire and will continue to stay in the latest destination index.
+To avoid any false positives from such orphaned IOCs, users are allowed to configure `IOC Expiration Duration` parameter while setting up the integration.
+This parameter deletes all data inside the destination index `logs-ti_crowdstrike_latest.intel` and `logs-ti_crowdstrike_latest.ioc` after this specified duration is reached.
+Users must pull entire feed instead of incremental feed when this expiration happens so that the IOCs get reset.

 ### How it works

 This is possible thanks to a transform rule installed along with the integration.
 The transform rule parses the data stream content that is pulled from CrowdStrike Falcon Intelligence and only adds new intel indicators.

-Both the data stream and the _latest index have applied expiration through ILM and a retention policy in the transform respectively._
+Both the data stream and the latest index have applied expiration through ILM and a retention policy in the transform respectively.

 ## Logs Reference